intel-analytics/BigDL-2.x/README.md

   - [Recommedation API](#recommendation-api): high-level API and pre-defined models (e.g., Neural Collaborative Filtering, Wide and Deep Learning, etc.) for *recommendation*

 - [Reference use cases](#reference-use-cases): a collection of end-to-end *reference use cases* (e.g., anomaly detection, sentiment analysis, fraud detection, image augmentation, object detection, variational autoencoder, etc.)

+## How to use Analytics Zoo?
+- To get started, please refer to the [Python install guide](https://analytics-zoo.github.io/master/#PythonUserGuide/install/) or [Scala install guide](https://analytics-zoo.github.io/master/#ScalaUserGuide/install/).

+- For more information, You may refer to the [Analytis Zoo document website](https://analytics-zoo.github.io/)

+- For additional questions and discussions, you can join the [Google User Group](https://groups.google.com/forum/#!forum/bigdl-user-group) (or subscribe to the [Mail List](bigdl-user-group+subscribe@googlegroups.com))

+___

 ## High level pipeline APIs
 Analytics Zoo provides a set of easy-to-use, high level pipeline APIs that natively support Spark DataFrames and ML Pipelines, autograd and custom layer/loss, trasnfer learning, etc.